Dido Harding: Career

 Upon graduating in 1988 she joined the management consultancy McKinsey & Company.
 In 1995 she was appointed marketing director of Thomas Cook before moving to Manpower and Kingfisher in 1998 and Woolworths in 1999.
-From 2000 to 2004 she was “commercial director for value added foods" and then “international support director” at Tesco.
+From 2000 to 2004 she was "commercial director for value added foods" and then "international support director" at Tesco.
 In 2007 she moved to Sainsbury's as convenience store director, and took a seat on the operating board in 2008.

+TalkTalk chief executive

-She was named the first CEO of TalkTalk in 2010, when Carphone Warehouse split its telecoms business from its retail operation.
+Harding was named the first CEO of TalkTalk in 2010, when Carphone Warehouse split its telecoms business from its retail operation.
 She was appointed as a non-executive director on The Court of The Bank of England in July 2014.
 She has also served on the boards of British Land and Cheltenham Racecourse.

 In October 2015, TalkTalk experienced a cyber-attack, during which personal and banking details of up to four million customers, not all of which were encrypted, were thought to have been accessed.
 City A.M. described her responses as "naive", noting that early on, when asked if the affected customer data was encrypted or not, she replied: "The awful truth is that I don't know".
 Her inflexible line on termination fees was also criticised.
 Marketing ran a headline, "TalkTalk boss Dido Harding's utter ignorance is a lesson to us all".
 The Evening Standard noted that "It has been a tough week for TalkTalk boss Dido Harding, facing complaints from customers and calls for her head".
 The company admitted the incident had cost it £60 million and lost it 95,000 customers.
 Fining the company £400,000, the Information Commissioner Elizabeth Denham blamed a "failure to implement the most basic cyber security measures."

 In February 2017, Harding announced that she would stand down as CEO of TalkTalk in order to focus more on her public service activities.
 In January 2018 she joined the main board of the Jockey Club, which runs many of British horse racing's most popular events, including the Grand National, the Cheltenham Festival and the Derby.